amineElabbadi/facecongnition/README.md

-Face Recongnition App : put URL and it find face in picture.
+Face Recongnition App : put URL and it detect faces in pictures.

 Front end of faceRecognitionBackend.